asjchen/asjchen.github.io/content/posts/2024-03-13-cocktail-party.md

 <audio controls src="/audio/2024-03-13-cocktail-party/sample-conversation.mp3"></audio>

-In the machine learning (ML) world, this problem of separating voices (perhaps to amplify the important ones) is called the *cocktail party problem.* The literature is rife with obstacles in audio processing, stable model training, etc, but the story that stands out revolves around *lag*: how much audio needs to elapse before speech separation can start?*
+In the machine learning (ML) world, this problem of separating voices (perhaps to amplify the important ones) is called the *cocktail party problem.* The literature is rife with obstacles in audio processing, stable model training, etc, but the story that stands out revolves around *lag*: how much audio needs to elapse before speech separation can start?[^1]

 Before we jump into the rabbit-hole exploring this lag, I should preface that: